 6. File the dissertation with Graduate Studies.
 For deadlines, formatting, and filing instructions, see the Graduate Studies filing deadlines and process.
 You will complete the GradSphere Filing Process form, where you upload your signed dissertation title page and provide additional information.
 The form instructs you to upload your dissertation on ProQuest.
 Note: until the form is corrected, it asks for a PDF upload of a PhD Final Exam report; instead upload a blank piece of paper.
 Check that your dissertation chair has submitted the PhD Final Exam Report on GradSphere to report the result of your defense.
 The Filing Process form will route on GradSphere to the Major Professor and Committee Chair (usually the same person; they will check that the signed title page is correct), before routing to Graduate Studies. - 7.
 Submit your Department of EPS Exit Checklist to the Graduate Program Coordinator.

 - • Prospectus Meeting.
 After completing the prospectus, and before the end of the first year in the program, students will meet with their Prospectus Committee to discuss the prospectus, the proposed research, its suitability for a dissertation, and the ability of the student to complete the proposed research.
 This meeting can have the following outcomes: the student will expand their prospectus into dissertation proposal, modify and resubmit the prospectus, complete a Master’s degree before continuing in the Ph.D. program, or be recommended for disqualification from the graduate program.
-After this meeting, students must submit their Prospectus and signed Prospectus Guidelines and Meeting Form to the Graduate Program Coordinator.
+After this meeting, students must submit their Prospectus and signed Prospectus Guidelines and Meeting form to the Graduate Program Coordinator.

 - Earth and Planetary Sciences Graduate Student Handbook